peng-weihan/SWE-QA-Bench/README.md

 # SWE-QA

 **SWE-QA: Can Language Models Answer Repository-level Code Questions?**
-This repository contains code and data for the SWE-QA benchmark, which evaluates language models' ability to answer repository-level code questions across 12 popular Python projects including Django, Flask, Requests, and more.
+This repository contains code and data for the SWE-QA benchmark, covering the original SWE-QA v1 release (12 popular Python projects such as Django, Flask, Requests, and more) together with the complementary SWE-QA v2 benchmarks that add `conan`, `streamlink`, and `reflex` to reduce data leakage.

 ## 📝 Prompts